chunshen1987/hydro_analysis/README.md

 To do:
- ... need to add cmake compile files
+* add cmake compile files